wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-use-hive-ambari-view.md

 Ambari is a management and monitoring utility provided with Linux-based HDInsight clusters.
 One of the features provided through Ambari is a Web UI that can be used to run Hive queries.
 This is the __Hive View__, part of the Ambari Views provided with your HDInsight cluster.

 > [AZURE.NOTE] Ambari has a lot of capabilities that won't be discussed in this document.
-For more information, see [Manage HDInsight clusters by using the Ambari Web UI](/documentation/articles/hdinsight-hadoop-manage-ambari).
+For more information, see [Manage HDInsight clusters by using the Ambari Web UI](/documentation/articles/hdinsight-hadoop-manage-ambari/).

 ##Prerequisites

 - A Linux-based HDInsight cluster.
-For information on creating a new cluster, see [Get started with Linux-based HDInsight](/documentation/articles/hdinsight-hadoop-linux-tutorial-get-started).
+For information on creating a new cluster, see [Get started with Linux-based HDInsight](/documentation/articles/hdinsight-hadoop-tutorial-get-started-windows-v1/).

 ##Open the Hive view

-You can Ambari Views from the Azure Management Portal; select your HDInsight cluster and then select __Ambari Views__ from the __Quick Links__ section.
+You can Ambari Views from the Azure Portal; select your HDInsight cluster and then select __Ambari Views__ from the __Quick Links__ section.

 ![quick links section](./media/hdinsight-hadoop-use-hive-ambari-view/quicklinks.png)